Emerald Ash Borer

 Without active management, it is predicted that EAB will severely decimate populations of ash trees in the state.
 As of 2014, ash forests in Pennsylvania have been reduced by 12 percent.

-To address the immediate and long-term impact of emerald ash borer on state forest lands in Pennsylvania, the bureau has developed a comprehensive ash management plan, Ash Management in State Forest Lands Under Pressure from the Emerald Ash Borer, with the following objectives:
+To address the immediate and long-term impact of emerald ash borer on state forest lands in Pennsylvania, the bureau has developed a comprehensive ash management plan, Ash Management in State Forest Lands Under Pressure from the Emerald Ash Borer (PDF), with the following objectives:

 Managing ash as a component in the forest